Arts & Business Cymru Awards 2025

 Finalist: RWE Renewables Swindon & Dance Collective

-The 2025 Judges are drawn from a range of sectors and have expertise in practical art forms, sponsorship and the aims of the private sector.
+The 2025 Judges were drawn from a range of sectors and have expertise in practical art forms, sponsorship and the aims of the private sector.

-The winners of the 2025 Awards will once again receive trophies specially commissioned for the ceremony.
-They will be designed and made by West Wales-based blacksmith, installation artist and sculptor Angharad Pearce Jones.
-She will use the last ever sheet of virgin Welsh steel from Tata Steel’s blast furnace in Port Talbot to create the unique pieces.
-They will celebrate the simplicity of the steel plate, while representing the seeds of change, the growth of green enterprise and the creative arts.
+The winners of the 2025 Awards once again received trophies specially commissioned for the ceremony.
+They were designed and made by West Wales-based blacksmith, installation artist and sculptor Angharad Pearce Jones.
+She used the last ever sheet of virgin Welsh steel from Tata Steel’s blast furnace in Port Talbot to create the unique pieces.
+They celebrate the simplicity of the steel plate, while representing the seeds of change, the growth of green enterprise and the creative arts.